 Social Media Audience

-Recent research has discovered that around 66% of American adult internet users use social networking sites; with women being more likely to use them than men.
+Pew research shows around 66% of American adult internet users use social networking sites; with women being more likely to use them than men.
 This is a large proportion of the population who has instant access to the thoughts, ideas, reviews and opinions of others.
 It also found that each of the four largest social networking sites has its own audience demographics.
 Knowing the main site demographic is important if your business is looking to reach a specific audience.
 It allows you to target that specific audience while still being approachable to other audiences at no extra cost.

 Creating Your Space in the Social Media World